cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 <br>

-You can also have a look at the Monitoring tab and see some default metrics:
+You can also have a look at the Monitoring tab and see some default metrics once the application has been installed:

 ![Metrics](/guide/images3/guide/default_dashboard.png)